WHEN A 3-YEAR-OLD BOY INSISTS HE’S A GIRL

 Responses to questions are not intended to constitute or to take the place of medical or psychiatric evaluation, diagnosis or treatment.
 If you have a question about your child’s health or well-being, consult your child’s health-care provider.

-Prior to Dr. Brazelton’s passing in 2018, he was the founder and director of the Brazelton Touchpoints Project, which promotes and supports community initiatives that are collaborative, strength-based, prevention-focused sources of support for families raising children in our increasingly stressful world.
-Dr. Sparrow, a child psychiatrist, is now the director of the Brazelton Touchpoints Center.
+Prior to his passing, Dr. Brazelton was the founder and head of the Brazelton Touchpoints Center, which promotes and supports community initiatives that are collaborative, strength-based, prevention-focused sources of support for families raising children in our increasingly stressful world.
+Dr. Sparrow, a child psychiatrist, is currently the Director of the Brazelton Touchpoints Center.
 Learn more about the Center at www.touchpoints.org.

 Reprinted with permission from the authors.